 These are extremely important courses, and BCPO® highly recommends that you take them in order to improve your business building skills.
 However, BCPO® certification is for organizing and productivity, so, like all credentials that follow accreditation standards, the CEUs must be related to the certification skill itself — organizing and productivity.

 A: Everywhere!
+For example, the National Association for Professional Organizers (NAPO) has online courses and an annual conference that may contribute to earning your CEUs.
+For more information, please visit NAPO University.
 While NAPO and other professional associations offer excellent options for CEU-eligible classes, we strongly encourage you to expand your horizons to also examine the wealth of other resources available — community colleges, university extension programs, other professional organizers, related professionals, online learning websites, and professional societies for related industries.

 Base your search on the needs of your clients and the challenges they face.
 If a segment of your clientele has ADHD, you might look into CHADD (Children and Adults with ADHD/ADD) for conferences and classes at the national and chapter levels, or ADDClasses.com, which offers teleclasses on a wide variety of ADHD-related topics.
 Professional Organizers who work with seniors might research local hospitals and social service agencies for courses on understanding the physical and mental health impediments faced by older adults.